airflow-helm/charts/charts/airflow/README.md

 <hr>
 </details>

-### How to persist Airflow logs (recommended)?
+### How to persist airflow logs?
 <details>
-<summary>Show More</summary>
+<summary>Expand</summary>
 <hr>

-> 🛑️️ you should persist logs in a production deployment using one of the following methods
+> 🟥 __Warning__ 🟥
 >
+> For production, you should persist logs in a production deployment using one of these methods.<br>
-> By default, logs from the airflow-web/scheduler/worker are written within the Docker container's filesystem, therefore any restart of the pod will wipe the logs.
+> By default, logs are stored within the container's filesystem, therefore any restart of the pod will wipe your DAG logs.

 <h3>Option 1 - Kubernetes PVC</h3>

-Example using a 1Gb Kubernetes PVC:
+Example values to create a PVC with the default `storage` class, and `1Gb` initial `size`:
 ```yaml
 logs:
   persistence: